aws-samples/aws-iam-access-analyzer-samples/README.md

 These scripts may generate a lot of output, so the examples below use shell output redirection to write it to a file.

+If you have a large amount of resources in your AWS account, ensure that you do not have pagination explicitly disabled in your AWS cli configuration or environmental variables.

 **To Validate all SNS topic's policies in all regions in an AWS account, run:**
 ```